nhmood/watson-ruby/README.md

 Running watson with no arguments will parse with settings in RC file If no RC file exists, default RC file will be created

    -c, --context-lines          number of lines of context to provide with posted issue -d, --dirs                   list of directories to search in -f, --files                  list of files to search in -h, --help                   print help
-   -i, --ignore                 list of files, directories, or types to ignore -p, --parse-depth            depth to recursively parse directories -r, --remote                 list / create tokens for Bitbucket/Github -t, --tags                   list of tags to search for -u, --update         update remote repos with current issues -v, --version                print watson version and info
+   -i, --ignore                 list of files, directories, or types to ignore -p, --parse-depth            depth to recursively parse directories -r, --remote                 list / create tokens for Bitbucket/Github -s, --show                   whether to show [all, clean, dirty] files -t, --tags                   list of tags to search for -u, --update                 update remote repos with current issues -v, --version                print watson version and info

 Any number of files, tags, dirs, and ignores can be listed after flag